rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

   <p class='mb-4'>I did not bother hypertuning the models as I know logistic regression is not the best suited algorithm for the data.</p>
   <!-- E1.
 Feed Forward Neural Network (FFNN) -->
   <h5 class='mb-3'><strong>E1.
 Feed Forward Neural Network (FFNN)</strong></h5>
-  <p>The first deep neural network I tried is Feed Forward Neural Network (FFNN), it is essentially a logistic regression model but with hidden layers added.</p>
+  <p>The first deep neural network I tried is Feed Forward Neural Network (FFNN), it is essentially a logistic regression model but with hidden layers added.
+The hidden layers (actived with some non-linear activation function) allow the model to find non-linear relationships between the features and the labels.</p>
   <div class="row">
     <div class="col-md-6">
       <p>Based on observations from the models above, it appears framed audios with 8 seconds in duration without augmentation have consistently outperformed others, so I will be using 8 seconds framed audios going forward.
 This is not to say other durations are inferior, it's just for this dataset (and with the way I processed the data), framing audios to 8 seconds seems to work better.
 Similarly, models with MFCC as the primary audio feature have consistently outperformed those with melspectrogram, so I will also be using only MFCC as the primary audio feature going forward.
 Again, many other audio models have found success in using melspectrogram and I have no doubt it is equally good or even better than MFCC, it's just I've had better performance with MFCC for this project so far.</p>